 Generally speaking, a lined or unlined shoe will not make a huge difference in your climbing experience.
 However there are some general rules to see if lined/unlined will make an impact.
-We’ll let you know when these general rules apply, and when those rules might not actually be true.
+In this post we’ll cover when these general rules apply, and when those rules might not actually be true.

 To write this post we interviewed 10+ climbing brands about their shoes to make sure we bring you all the details.